kelllyy101/lingua_quiz/README.md

 - Navigation bar for easy access to different sections of the website
 - Links to quizzes for beginners, intermediate, and advanced levels
 - Fill-in form to create user accounts
+- Time to test their knowledge even quicker (if they don't answer, questions will be restarted and all scores lost)
-- Footer section providing additional information and links
+- Footer section providing additional information and links to GitHub
-- Future features could include:
-Features that could be added in the future:
+- Contact form in footer section to provide any comments about LinguaQuiz Features that could be added in the future:
 - User profiles to track progress
 - Leaderboards to compare scores
 - Interactive quizzes with multimedia elements
+- Sound effects for right and wrong answers

 ## Testing